luckybucky98/Egg-Marshmallow/README.md

 # Egg-Marshmallow
-This is a rom for the Oneplus Two. codenamed egg.
+This is a Cyanogen Mod for a list of devices.
+  - Moto play (victara)
+  - More to come
+  -